Matteo294/LatticeSimulations/README.md

 # AdvancedLatticeFieldTheory
 Some scripts and material from the Advanced Lattice Field Theory course at the University of Heidelberg, Summer Semester 2022

+## Sheet 1 - Hybrid Monte-Carlo simulation of a phi4 QFT in 1+1 dimensions